CNFloss/Coursera/README.md

 ## A Note for Some

 If you are taking this course and are thinking of submitting something you didn't write I would honestly discourage it.
-First because that is not the intended purpose of this repository and second you will only suffer from it.
+First because that is not the intended purpose of this repository and second you won't gain any of the true benefits and most likely only suffer from it.